Typing Math in Microsoft Word

 If you no longer want the document to open in read-only mode, you can once again click File, then Info, then Protect Document, and deselect the option to Always Open Read-Only.

-The following math accessibility tips are intended for students who are using the JAWS screen reader, or for instructors who are preparing accessible documents and helping their visually impaired students to navigate documents with JAWS.
+The following math accessibility tips are intended for individuals who are using the JAWS or NVDA screen readers, or for those who are preparing accessible documents for others.
 (To learn how to use JAWS, visit the University of Houston's JAWS screen reader tutorial.)

 Continuous versus line-by-line navigation with math content